-- 1. 75% matching assets, consisting of fixed interest gilts, index-linked gilts, interest rate swaps, inflation swaps, corporate bonds and liquid credit; and - 2.
-25% growth assets, consisting of equities and property.
+- 75.0% matching assets, consisting of fixed interest gilts, index-linked gilts, interest rate swaps, inflation swaps, corporate bonds and liquid credit; and - 25.0% growth assets, consisting of equities and property.

 In addition, the Trustee may choose to invest in bulk annuity policies in order to reduce risk.
-Given the illiquid nature of these investments the Trustee considers these separately to the investment strategy.
-The actual allocation to these will change over time due to market movements and cashflow.
-The Trustee regularly reviews the allocation.
+Given the illiquid nature of these investments, the Trustee considers these separately to the investment strategy.
+The actual allocations will change over time due to market movements and cashflow.
+The Trustee regularly reviews the allocations.